 During recall, for each section a series of 20 possible answers (10 wrong answers and 10 potentially right answers) will be presented to you and you will need to associate the right answers with the appropriate concept or location.
 The questions will not necessarily be presented to you in the same order in which they were studied.

-For historical dates, ideally you will have taken time to build a system for memorizing numbers.
-To learn how to do so, you can explore the relevant sections of this page.
-We’ll add some clearer explanations on this website as soon as we can find the time.
-Participants in the regular section will be allowed to print or write their system in advance on a paper sheet 8 ½ × 11 (front only) and, if necessary, to consult this sheet during the memorization period and the recall period.
-If you do not wish to do this preliminary work, no worries, an example of a complete system with 100 images will be provided on site for you to use.
-If you want to remember that “the invention of teleportation” took place in 2053, first know that you do not have to worry about the 2 and the 0 since all the dates are in the 21st century.
+For historical dates, you can print out one of those sample number systems and use it during both the memorization and recall periods.
+Or you can build your own personal system.
+In both cases, you can also choose to pring it out if you want (front side of an 8.5 by 11 inches sheet only).
+If you want to remember that “the invention of teleportation” took place in 2353, first know that you do not have to worry about the 2 and the 3 since all the dates presented are always in the same century.
 For the 53, either you use an image created with your own system, or you use the image that is suggested in our prefabricated system .
 If the image you end up using is a sumo wrestler, all you have to do is combine the image of a sumo wrestler with the concept of teleportation.
 A sumo wrestler is being teleported!
 And that’s it for that date.

 For the “identification” section, use the same strategies as those explained below for names and faces.